PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 The toggle enabled temporarily grant access to the data for anyone who has the right key.

-On top of the tabale, an information notification i displayed : "Set the resource permissions for this key:".
+On top of the tabale, an information notification is displayed : "Set the resource permissions for this key:".

-- **Permissions**: A check table the first axe is the ressources and the second axe is the permission's type.
+- **Permissions**: A check table the first axe is the resources and the second axe is the permission's type.
-The permissions's type are: View (GET),Modify (PUT), Add (POST)	Delete (DELETE)	Fast view (HEAD).
+The permission's type are: View (GET),Modify (PUT), Add (POST)	Delete (DELETE)	Fast view (HEAD).
-The ressources is retrieve automa
+The resources is retrieve automaticly.

-The user can choose the access of permissions by section or permission's type.
+The user can select a access permissions by selecting one resource and the wanted permission's type.

-The list of The user can grant all the permissions type for one resource by checking the checkbox All.
-He can grant all resource for one permission type.
+The user can grant all the permission's types for one resource by checking the checkbox "All".
+It will check automatically all the permission's types.
+The user can as well grant all resources for one permission type by clicking on the title of colomn of the selected persmission.

 - **Host check**: